jakobbergeson/gatbsy-project/README.md

-This project used the gatsby starter hello-world as a starting point which can be found at https://github.com/gatsbyjs/gatsby-starter-hello-world
+This project uses the gatsby starter `hello-world` as a starting point which can be found at https://github.com/gatsbyjs/gatsby-starter-hello-world

 1. Use the Gatsby CLI to create a project on your local machine
     ```shell